DIAMANTIPHYLLA Ficus diamantiphylla Corner (1970) SECTION: ERIOSYCEAE

 Greek: diamond= shape of leaf. phullon: leaf.

-Plant: Small tree to 7 m with hairy twigs, leaves and figs. A rare inhabitant of the banks of lowland streams in northern Sarawak and Brunei.
+Plant: Small tree 4-7 m with hairy twigs, leaves and figs. A rare inhabitant of the banks of lowland streams in northern Sarawak and southern Brunei.
 The very large leaves are diamond shaped approximately 40-50 by 20-26 cm.

-Similar Species: Two other rare SECTION ERIOSYCEAE figs with large leaves and large hairy figs have also been recorded from the banks of Sungai Lansat, F. bruneiensis and F. aureocordata.
-As all three figs are little known.
+Similar Species: One other rare SECTION ERIOSYCEAE figs with large leaves and hairy figs has also been recorded from the banks of Sungai Lansat, F. bruneiensis.

 Distinguish: In his type description Corner (1970) notes that F. bruneiensis and F. diamantiphylla are very similar but can be told apart by the colour and fleshyness of the tepals and the presence or absence of hairs surrounding the female flowers.